kubernetes/community/contributors/guide/issue-triage.md

 These  tools that your SIG can use to make the process simpler, more efficient and faster.

 ### Permissions and the Bot
 Opening new issues and leaving comments on other people's issues are possible for all contributors.
-However, permission to assign specific labels (e.g. `triaged`), change milestones, or close other contributors' issues is only granted to the author of an issue, assignees, and component organization members.
+However, permission to assign specific labels (e.g. `triage`), change milestones, or close other contributors issues is only granted to the author of an issue, assignees, and organization members.
 For this reason, we use a bot to manage labelling and triaging.
-The bot has a set of [commands and permissions](https://go.k8s.io/bot-commands).
+For a full list of commands and permissions, see the [Prow command reference page](https://go.k8s.io/bot-commands).

 ### Gubernator
 [Gubernator](https://gubernator.k8s.io/pr) offers a dashboard that tells you which pull requests are waiting for your feedback and which PRs are waiting for the contributor to respond.